Neumarkt (district)

 Neumarkt ([ˈnɔʏmaʁkt]) is a Landkreis (district) in Bavaria, Germany.
 It is bounded by (from the north and clockwise) the districts of Nürnberger Land, Amberg-Sulzbach, Schwandorf, Regensburg, Kelheim, Eichstätt and Roth.

 History

 In early medieval times the region was ruled by the counts of Wolfstein, while the city of Neumarkt was directly subordinate to the emperor and hence independent from the Wolfstein family.
-In the 14th century the counts of Wolfstein, as well as the city of Neumarkt, became subordinate to the Electorate of the Palatinate, and in 1628 to Bavaria.
+In the 14th century, the counts of Wolfstein, as well as the city of Neumarkt, became subordinate to the Electorate of the Palatinate, and in 1628 to Bavaria.

-Below an outline of the history of Neumarkt from its founding in the 12th century to its destruction in World War II is provided.
+Below is an outline of the history of Neumarkt, from its founding in the 12th century to its destruction in World War II.
 The town's development can be divided into 5 periods: